silentdance/ram/intl.en-US/Best Practices/Use a temporary STS token to authorize a mobile app to access Alibaba Cloud resources.md

 ## Obtain the STS token of the RAM role {#section_05 .section}

-1. The application server uses the access key of the RAM user to call the AssumeRole action of the STS API.
+1. The application server uses the AccessKey pair of the RAM user to call the AssumeRole action of the STS API.

-    **Note:** The access key for the application server must be configured.
+    **Note:** The AccessKey pair for the application server must be configured.

     The following is an example of how to use Alibaba Cloud CLI to call the AssumeRole action: